panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 1. Intro to *fetch()*

-The Fetch API fetches resources, usually across the network.
+The Fetch API accesses resources across the network.
 You can make HTTP requests (`GET`, `POST`), download and upload files.

 To start a request, call the special function `fetch()`: